izibyosevictoire/Codewars/README.md

 ## spilt strings
 Complete the solution so that it splits the string into pairs of two characters.
 If the string contains an odd number of characters then it should replace the missing second character of the final pair with an underscore ('_').

+## counting duplicates
+Write a function that will return the count of distinct case-insensitive alphabetic characters and numeric digits that occur more than once in the input string.
+The input string can be assumed to contain only alphabets (both uppercase and lowercase) and numeric digits.